Chai-T29/Brain_Tumor_Segmentation/README.md

 ## Key Capabilities

 - **Frozen EfficientNet Encoder:** A pretrained EfficientNet (configurable) transforms each slice into a fixed embedding vector.
 Light Gaussian noise is injected into embeddings at runtime to emulate DrQ-v2 regularization without re-encoding pixels.
-- **Polygonal Environment:** The environment models a configurable `N`-sided polygon (default 32) whose alternating sides are actively controlled.
-Each controlled side receives three continuous commands—radial motion, rotation, and length adjustment—plus a stop signal shared across the polygon.
-IoU with the tumor mask is computed by rasterising the polygon, and rewards are tied to IoU deltas with the original terminal bonuses.
+- **Polygonal Environment with Dynamic Centre:** The environment models a configurable `N`-sided polygon (default 32) whose alternating supporting lines are actively controlled.
+Each line receives two continuous commands—radial motion and angular offset—while four additional actions translate the polygon centre (up, down, left, right) and a shared stop signal terminates the episode.
+IoU with the tumour mask is computed by rasterising the polygon, and rewards remain tied to IoU deltas with the original terminal bonuses.
+Ground-truth targets now anchor the polygon at the tumour centroid so guided rollouts track the lesion more faithfully.
 - **TD3 with n-step Targets:** Actor and twin critics share the EfficientNet embeddings and polygon state.
 Targets incorporate configurable n-step returns, Polyak averaging, target policy smoothing, and delayed policy updates.
 - **Flexible Data Pipeline:** A Lightning `DataModule` performs one-time memmap caching of slices **and** EfficientNet embeddings (stored under `embeddings/<model-name>/`), supports optional tumor-free slices, and returns per-sample metadata so raw images can be fetched or traced back for qualitative analysis.
 - **Config-Driven Training:** All tunable hyperparameters (encoder, environment geometry, RL algorithm, replay buffer, update cadence, logging) live in `config.yaml`, keeping experiments reproducible.